devfabiosilva/myCryptoBot/README.md

   <img src="/docs/images/screenshot22.png">
 </p>

 myCryptoBot is a cute chatbot with full client and server structure example with rich details explaining disruptive technologies.
-Using [Microsoft LUIS (Language Understandig Intelligence System)](https://www.luis.ai/home), IoT integration with [IBM Bluemix](https://www.ibm.com/cloud/info/fast-cloud-servers) and using API's to access [cryptocurrencies](https://coinmarketcap.com) and [fiat prices](https://apilayer.com).
+Using [Microsoft LUIS (Language Understandig)](https://www.luis.ai/home), IoT integration with [IBM Bluemix](https://www.ibm.com/cloud/info/fast-cloud-servers) and using API's to access [cryptocurrencies](https://coinmarketcap.com) and [fiat prices](https://apilayer.com).
 Also myCryptoBot is fully compatible with [Google Drive](https://about.google/intl/drive/) datasheets.
 You can include Google API to custom myCryptoBot messages and text.
 With [Adaptive Cards](https://adaptivecards.io) you can include amazing and cute dynamic forms and multimidia (audio/video)

 ### Features